neurochain/core/doc/architecture.md

 ## Directory

-A bot comes with a configuration containing trusted bot address:
+A bot comes with a configuration containing trusted bots.
 * Hostname.
-* Port
+* Port.
 * Public key.

 The trusted bots act as:
 * Entry point to the network.
 * Directory to find other bots.
-* Send the tip of the main branch.
+* Send the tip of the main branch (to avoid long range attacks).

 Everytime two bots connect to each others, they exchange credentials and keep them for further use (so every bot act as directory).